nette/nette/examples/skeleton/readme.txt

 ----------

 Download Nette Framework (http://nettephp.com/download) and extract the folder 'Nette' to your project's library directory 'libs'.
 Your library directory should now contain the Nette directory which contains all of the Nette Framework units.
-Now is Nette Framework successfully installed and ready to use.
+Now the Nette Framework is successfully installed and ready to use.